michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     Directory: 0x05-pointers_arrays_strings
     File: 1-swap.c

-2. This report, by its very length, defends itself against the risk of being read mandatory
+#TASK 2.
+This report, by its very length, defends itself against the risk of being read
+mandatory

 Write a function that returns the length of a string.